 “If we genuinely love people, we desire for them more than it is within our power to give, and that will cause us to pray.”

-During this time that we are unable to gather together at church for worship services, email Father Ben to request names be added to the list.
-Email him at firstname.lastname@example.org or you may click here.
+If you wish to place someone on the Prayer List, email Father Ben at firstname.lastname@example.org or you may click here.
 As always, names will remain on the list for about a month unless you indicate otherwise, will appear in the weekly Dialogue and will be included in the Prayers of the People during Sunday worship services.